-Possums are protected in New South Wales, so in order to avoid harming the animal, the licence granted to a landholder or a catch and release possum handler will stipulate the following conditions:
+Possums are protected in New South Wales.
+Capturing a protected animal is considered harm under the Biodiversity Conservation Act 2016, so to avoid injuring the animal, the catch and release possum licence granted will stipulate the following conditions:

 - The animal must be captured live and released back onto the property on which it was captured.
-Possums are territorial animals and research has shown that dumping possums in locations (including local parks) too far from the original point of capture will greatly increase the chances of it not surviving.
+Possums are territorial animals and research has shown that dumping possums in locations (including local parks) too far from the original point of capture will greatly reduce survival.

-- Possums are released after sunset, against a structure they can immediately climb.
-Possums are arboreal animals that generally occur mostly in trees safely away from dogs.
+- Possums are released after sunset against a structure they can immediately climb.
+Possums mostly live intrees, safely away from dogs.